Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 > Note: HMAC verification is enabled by default.
 You could use "ADYEN_ENABLE_HMAC_SIGNATURE=false" environment variable to disable the verification feature.

 ## Step 2: Deploy the notification module
-In order to make the extension module up and running, follow our [deployment guide](docs/HowToRun.md).
+In order to make the extension module up and running, follow our [how to run guide](docs/HowToRun.md).

 ## Step 3: Processing notifications
 Adyen sends notifications which look like this: